nwkwok/PHP/oop/SOLIDPROFESSOR/laravel/service_providers.md

 # Service Providers

 ## TODOs:
-Friday - Read Laravel Docs and take notes
+*Friday - Read Laravel Docs and take notes <br />
-Sunday - Utilize Service Providers in a Laravel App
+*Sunday - Utilize Service Providers in a Laravel App

 ### What are service providers?
 Service Providers are the central place for all Laravel application bootstrapping.
 Your own application, as well as all of Laravel's core services are boostrapped via service providers.